mahmoudElshimi/mwm/README.md

     do
     	sleep 1
     done &
-    exec mdwm
+    exec mwm
 ```

 Configuration
 -------------
-The configuration of mdwm is done by creating a custom config.h and (re)compiling the source code.
+The configuration of mwm is done by creating a custom config.h and (re)compiling the source code.